Vyral/base-template/_posts/2020-01-14-an-agents-experience-with-transitioning-to-our-team.md

 For him, **the biggest factor was the opportunity to learn from someone who had experience.** He knew that our team would provide the ability to help people as a part of an organization, not just a single agent.
 He knew from the first time we met that the partnership we could create by being in business together was going to be hugely successful for all of us.

-If you have any questions about starting career in real estate or would like to contact us about joining the Wolek Group yourself, don’t hesitate to reach out to us.
-We’d love to hear from you and discuss why making the switch to Keller Williams and the Wolek Group would be a great decision for the trajectory of your career.
+If you have any questions about starting career in real estate or would like to contact us about joining The Wolek Group yourself, don’t hesitate to reach out to us.
+We’d love to hear from you and discuss why making the switch to Keller Williams and The Wolek Group would be a great decision for the trajectory of your career.